allison-zhao/college-projects/autumn-harvest/README.md

 ![](autumn-game.gif)

 P.S.
 All objects falling from the sky were randomly generated using [Perlin Noise](https://en.wikipedia.org/wiki/Perlin_noise), which is commonly used in game and visual media design.
 An interesting read here: http://flafla2.github.io/2014/08/09/perlinnoise.html.
+The project was written in simplified Java syntax within the Processing 2 IDE.